-The Policy on the Approval of Contracts and Designation of Signing Authority designates the Vice-Principal (Research and Innovation) (VPRI) as signing officer on research-related applications, grants, agreements, and contracts.
-The VPRI exercises this signing authority through the oversight of the Office of Sponsored Research (OSR), the Office of Innovation and Partnerships (OIP), and the Strategic Initiatives (SI) team.
+The Policy on the Approval of Contracts and Designation of Signing Authority designates the Vice-President (Research and Innovation) (VPRI) as the signing officer on research-related applications, grants, agreements, and contracts.
+The VPRI exercises this signing authority through the oversight of the Office of Sponsored Research (OSR), the Office of Innovation and Partnerships (I+P), and the Office of the Vice-President (Research and Innovation) (OVPRI) teams.

-The OSR)/OIP/SI must review all research-related applications, grants, agreements, and contracts prior to signature and submission, including cases where:
+The OSR/I+P/OVPRI teams must review all research-related applications, grants, agreements, and contracts prior to signature and submission, including cases where:

 - McGill researchers are participating as co-applicants in a submission led by an external organization;